-The theme of the 2019 symposium is "The Impact of Public Attitudes and Stigma on Our Right to Live in the World.”
+The theme of the 2019 symposium was "The Impact of Public Attitudes and Stigma on Our Right to Live in the World.”

-Please join us as we examine Dr. Jacobus tenBroek’s legacy through a social lens, exploring the intersection of law and public attitudes about disability.
-We will focus on how public attitudes about disability induce negative stereotypes of persons with mental health diagnoses, the disabled homeless, and disabled immigrants, as well as how these attitudes influence treatment under the law of persons with disabilities in education, healthcare, employment, housing, and the criminal justice system.
-We will also explore strategies for combating the stigma attributed to persons with disabilities by, among other methods, exploring how we frame the image of disability in advocacy.
+We examined Dr. Jacobus tenBroek’s legacy through a social lens, exploring the intersection of law and public attitudes about disability.
+We focused on how public attitudes about disability induce negative stereotypes of persons with mental health diagnoses, the disabled homeless, and disabled immigrants, as well as how these attitudes influence treatment under the law of persons with disabilities in education, healthcare, employment, housing, and the criminal justice system.
+We also explored strategies for combating the stigma attributed to persons with disabilities by, among other methods, exploring how we frame the image of disability in advocacy.

-The 2019 Jacobus tenBroek Disability Law Symposium will consist of plenary sessions and workshops facilitated by distinguished law professors, practitioners, and advocates who will discuss topics such as:
+The 2019 Jacobus tenBroek Disability Law Symposium consisted of plenary sessions and workshops facilitated by distinguished law professors, practitioners, and advocates who discussed topics such as:

 - Discrimination against homeless people with disabilities